hylo-lang/specification/spec.md

 4. A trait declaration may only appear at global scope.
 It introduces __identifier__ as a name denoting the declared trait.

-5. The associated type, function, and subscript declarations that appear in the body of a trait specify the *requirements* of that trait.
+5. The associated type, associated size, function, and subscript declarations that appear in the body of a trait specify the *requirements* of that trait.
 Such declarations may not have access levels.
 [Note: The access level of a requirement implementation depends on the visibility of the conformances requiring that implementation.]

-### Associated type requirements
+### Associated type and size requirements

 1. An associated type declaration defines an *associated type requirement*.
-As associated type is a placeholder for a type that relates to the trait and must be specified by conforming types.
-Associated type declarations have the form:
+An associated size declaration defines an *associated size requirement*.
+An associated type or size is a placeholder for a type or size that relates to the trait and must be specified by conforming types.
+Associated type and size declarations have the form:

     ```ebnf
+    associated-decl ::=
+      associated-type-decl
+      associated-size-decl

     associated-type-decl ::=
-      associated-type-head associated-type-constraints? associated-type-default?
+      associated-type-head associated-type-constraints? ('=' type-expr)?

     associated-type-head ::=
-      static-modifier? identifier
+      'type' identifier

     associated-type-constraints ::=
       conformance-list
       conformance-list? where-clause

+    associated-size-decl ::=
+      associated-size-head where-clause? ('=' expr)?

-    associated-type-default ::=
+    associated-size-head ::=
-      '=' type-expr
+      'size' identifier
     ```

-2. The type constraints of an associated type declaration impose constraints on the types that may satisfy an associated type requirement.
+2. The constraints of an associated type or size declaration impose constraints on the types that may satisfy an associated type or size requirement.

 3. (Example)